Skip to content

 Third-party alternatives:

-Note: Warpbuild and Depot are third-party providers that resell AWS instances, but they forbid benchmarking their platform 🤷.
+Note: I’d love to benchmark Depot (hosted on AWS), but they forbid benchmarking their platform 🤷.

 Last updated: